 - Various other special functions

 Below are the areas of science and engineering where MATLAB is widely used:

 Technical Questions Of Matlab

-There are few technical questions which need to be known while working with Matlab:
+There are a few technical questions that need to be known while working with Matlab:

 Q1.
 Difference between M-file and MEX files.